Yunchun/SD-Housing-Population-Proj/README.md

-# SD-Housing-Population-Proj
+# Project Overview
+- Got 2nd Place in DataHacks 2020 Social Science Track
+- Cleaned and preprocessed population and housing datasets using Pandas in Python
+- Visualized overall distribution of demographics and housing in San Diego using Matplotlib in Python
-In the annual Data Science Hackathon held at UC San Diego, I worked with my partner to employ Machine Learning Algorithms (Linear Regression, KNN) to predict and analyze the association between features in population distribution and housing distribution in San Diego.
-We preprocessed population and housing datasets in addition to visualizing overall distribution of demographics and housing in San Diego.
+- Employed Linear Regression and KNN models to predict and analyze the association between features in population distribution and housing distribution